steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 1. Look at [announcements](https://github.com/aws/aws-sdk-java-v2/discussions/categories/announcements)
    to see if there is a recent announcement related to S3 or core authentication.
-2. Look at [issues](https://github.com/aws/aws-sdk-java-v2/issues) to see what recently reported issues are which may cause problems.
+2. Look at [V2 SDK issues](https://github.com/aws/aws-sdk-java-v2/issues) to see what
+   recently reported issues are which may cause problems.
    Look at the discussion, and if it is relevant, subscribe.
    Consider also examining our code to see if there is any actual exposure.
    Do not just look at the open issues: look at all recent issues as there may be recently closed bugs whose fixes must be picked up; this search identifies them.

 ## Test Setup